The Tax Disputes and Litigation Review: Austria

-On the basis of double taxation conventions (DTCs), which contain a provision that reflects Article 25(3) of the Model Tax Convention of the Organisation for Economic Co-operation and Development (OECD MTC), cross-border advance pricing arrangements can be negotiated by the Ministry of Finance on a bilateral or multilateral basis.
+On the basis of double taxation conventions, which contain a provision that reflects Article 25(3) of the Model Tax Convention of the Organisation for Economic Co-operation and Development (OECD MTC), cross-border advance pricing arrangements can be negotiated by the Ministry of Finance on a bilateral or multilateral basis.
 Within the European Union, the outcome of such arrangements is also subject to a mandatory automatic information exchange system.
-However, the advance pricing arrangements should clarify specific issues of interpretation of DTCs (including fact patterns) on a rather generic level.
+However, the advance pricing arrangements should clarify specific issues of interpretation of double taxation conventions (including fact patterns) on a rather generic level.

-A new system of 'horizontal monitoring' will start in 2019, which will be available on a voluntary basis and is open for certain reliable and very large enterprises with an annual turnover of more than €40 million as well as banking institutions and insurance companies.
+In 2019, a new system of 'horizontal monitoring' entered into force, which is available on a voluntary basis and is open for certain reliable and very large enterprises with an annual turnover of more than €40 million as well as banking institutions and insurance companies.
 Participants will be reviewed by inspectors of the Austrian tax authorities on an ongoing basis instead of ex post tax audits.
-This system aims to reduce uncertainty and result in less tax litigation.
+This system aims to reduce uncertainty resulting in less tax litigation.

-Finally, as of September 2019 there is, in implementation of Directive EU 2017/1852, the possibility for lodging dispute settlement complaints regarding the interpretation and application of DTCs.
+Finally, in implementation of Directive EU 2017/1852, since September 2019 there is the possibility for lodging dispute settlement complaints regarding the interpretation and application of double taxation conventions.
 Taxpayers facing intra-EU tax disputes may, within three years of the first notification of the tax dispute, submit a request to initiate a dispute settlement procedure.
-During this procedure, the Member States involved can find a common solution within two years.
+During this procedure, the EU Member States involved can find a common solution within two years.
 If an agreement is reached between the Member States, it constitutes an enforceable decision for the taxable person concerned.
 If, on the other hand, the Member States involved do not reach an agreement on the complaint within two years (with a possible extension of up to one year) arbitration proceedings must be carried out.
-The final decision by the Advisory Committee then binds the Member States involved, if no agreement can be reached within a further 6 months.
+The final decision by the Advisory Committee then binds the Member States involved, if no agreement can be reached within a further six months.

-As of 2019, Austria has amended its general anti-avoidance rule by implementing the principle purpose test, as stipulated in Article 6 of the Anti-BEPS Directive (EU 2016/1164).
+As of 2019, Austria has amended its general anti-avoidance rule by implementing the principle purpose test, as stipulated in Article 6 of the Anti Tax Avoidance Directive (ATAD; EU 2016/1164).
 Hence, a transaction is regarded as abusive if one of its principal purposes is the saving of taxes.
 In addition, the Austrian tax law follows the substance over form approach.

 Double taxation treaties

-Austria maintains a dense network of DTCs with all major jurisdictions across the world.
+Austria maintains a dense network of double taxation conventions with all major jurisdictions across the world.

-Most Austrian DTCs are limited to income tax, CIT and property taxes.
-Additionally, there are some DTCs dealing with inheritance taxes (which are still in force, although Austria no longer levies inheritance tax).
+Most Austrian double taxation conventions are limited to income tax, CIT and property taxes.
+Additionally, there are some double taxation conventions dealing with inheritance taxes (which are still in force, although Austria no longer levies inheritance tax).

-Under the Austrian DTCs Austrian taxation rights may be limited or excluded.
-Hence, the Austrian DTC network may provide protection for a non-Austrian taxpayer investing into Austria.
-However, Austrian tax laws often require substance and beneficial ownership to be able to rely on tax reliefs.
+Under the Austrian double taxation conventions Austrian taxation rights may be limited or excluded.
+Hence, the Austrian double taxation convention network may provide protection for a non-Austrian taxpayer investing into Austria.
+However, Austrian tax laws often require substance and beneficial ownership to be able to rely on tax relief.